Entering Grades 10-12 in fall 2018

 Who are Leaders in Training (LITs)?

 LITs are campers entering 10th through 12th grade who choose to attend the Leaders in Training Weekend in the Spring.

 Who can become a Counselor in Training (CIT)?

 To become a CIT you must be a person with diabetes and entering grades 10-12.
 This includes individuals who have come to camp in the past as well as those who are new to camp.
 To apply you must attend the Leadership Training Weekend and fill out an application.
 CITs will be selected from this pool of applicants and informed whether they were selected after LIT weekend.
 Participation in LIT weekend does not guarantee a CIT position.
 We make decisions based on the skills we see revealed and developed during LIT Weekend, and we try to make room at camp for as many CITs as possible.
 If you are not selected please remember that you can always attend high school camp or apply again the following year.

 CITs are partnered with a cabin, learning leadership techniques from the cabin counselors and medical staff.
 Becoming a CIT is a great way to give back to the Camp Leo community and begin your path to camp leadership!

 Leaders in Training Weekend Fee

-2017 Fee: $50 Registration/$210 Full Tuition (2018 fees coming soon) Camp Leo has never turned a family away from camp for financial reasons.
-We strong8y encourage you to apply for a scholarship if you feel your family could benefit from financial assistance.
+2018 Fee: $50 Registration/$220 Full Tuition Camp Leo has never turned a family away from camp for financial reasons.
+We strongly encourage you to apply for a scholarship if you feel your family could benefit from financial assistance.
 Partial and full scholarships are awarded based on financial need, which is calculated by family size and adjusted gross family income compared to federal poverty guidelines.